-Selected fields from the mineral occurrence database are also available on CD-ROM as part of the Geoscience Atlas of Newfoundland (Davenport et al., 1999a) and the Geoscience Atlas of Labrador (Davenport et al., 1999b).
-Both operate as "turn-key" systems on personal computers in MapInfoTM and ArcViewTM formats.
+Selected fields from the mineral occurrence database are also available on CD ROM as part of the Geoscience Atlas of Newfoundland (Davenport et al., 1999a) and the Geoscience Atlas of Labrador (Davenport et al., 1999b).
+Both operate as "turn key" systems on personal computers in MapInfo[TM] and ArcView[TM] formats.
 These publications enable clients to better visualize geo-referenced data in broader geoscientific contexts.
+Updated MODS GIS datasets are available on request from the Geological Survey of Newfoundland and Labrador.